aidenfockens/Movie-finder/README.txt

-This application uses the TMDB API for real-word statistics
+This application uses the TMDB API to provide the user with:
+ - recommendations for their next favorite movie!
+     - uses other favorite movies, genres, and favorite actors
+     - users can input and store their favorite movies, allowing for easy recollection
+ - Find the best episode from a show!
+      - searches for the most popular episode
+ - View real-time visualization of statistics about movies, actors, and shows!
+These include:
+     - genre popularity
+     - seasonality of releases
+     - budgets vs. revenues
+     - diversity of films
+     - amount of ratings vs time